-The primary GHGs of concern today are carbon dioxide ($\rm CO_2$), Chlorofluorocarbons (CFCs), methane ($\rm CH_4$), nitrous oxide ($\rm N_2O$) and ozone ($\rm O_3$).
-Some other gases such as nitric oxide ($\rm NO$) and carbon monoxide ($\rm CO$) easily react with GHGs and affect their concentration in the atmosphere.
+and ozone(O3).
+Some other gases such as nitric oxide (NO)and carbon monoxide (CO) easily react with GHGs and affect their concentration in the atmosphere.

-The effectiveness of any given GHG molecule will depend on the magnitude of the increase in its concentration, its life time in the atmosphere and the wavelength of radiation that it absorbs.
-The chlorofluorocarbons (CFCs) are highly effective.
+The effectiveness of any given GHG will depend on the magnitude of the Increase in its concentration, its life time in the atmosphere and the wavelength of radiation that it absorbs.
+The chlorofluorocarbons(CFCs) are highly effective.
 Ozone which absorbs ultra violet radiation in the stratosphere is very effective in absorbing terrestrial radiation when it is present in the lower troposphere.
 Another important point to be noted is that the more time the GHG molecule remains in the atmosphere, the longer it will take for earth's atmospheric system to recover from any change brought about by the latter.

 The largest concentration of GHGs in the atmosphere is carbon dioxide.

-The emission of CO_2 comes mainly from fossil fuel combustion (oil, gas and coal).
-Forests and oceans are the sinks for the carbon dioxide.
-Forests use CO_2 in their growth.
-So, deforestation due to changes in land use, also increases the concentration of CO_2 .
-The time taken for atmospheric CO_2 to adjust to changes in sources to sinks is 20-50 years.
+1. The emission of CO2 comes mainly from fossil fuel combustion (oil, gas and coal).
+2. Forests and oceans are the sinks for the carbon dioxide.

+3. Forests use CO 2 in their growth.

+4. So, deforestation

+5. due to changes in land use, also increases the concentration of Co 2

+The time taken for atmospheric CO2 to adjust to changes in sources to sinks is 20-50 years.
 It is rising at about 0.5 per cent annually.

-Doubling of concentration of CO_2 over pre-industrial level is used as an index for estimating the changes in climate in climatic models.
+Doubling of concentration of co_2 over pre-industrial levels used as an index for estimating the changes in climate in climatic models.

 Chlorofluorocarbons (CFCs) are products of human activity.
 Ozone occurs in the stratosphere where ultra-violet rays convert oxygen into ozone.
 Thus, ultra violet rays do not reach the earth's surface.
-The CFCs which drift into the stratosphere destroy the ozone.
-Large depletion of ozone occurs over Antarctica.
+The CFCs which drift into the stratosphere destroy the ozone .Large depletion of ozone occurs over Antarctica.
 The depletion of ozone concentration in the stratosphere is called the ozone hole.

 This allows the ultra violet rays to pass through the troposphere.

-International efforts have been initiated for reducing the emission of GHGs into the atmosphere.
-The most important one is the Kyoto protocol proclaimed in 1997.
+International efforts have been initiated for reducing the

+emission of GHGs into the atmosphere.
+The most important one is

+Kyoto protocol proclaimed in 1997.

 This protocol went into effect in 2005, ratified by 141 nations.

-Kyoto protocol bounds the 35 industrialised countries to reduce their emissions by the year 2012 to 5 per cent less than the levels prevalent in the year 1990.
+Kyoto protocol bounds the 35 industrialized countries to reduce their emissions by the year 2012 to 5 per cent less than the levels prevalent in the year 1990.

 The increasing trend in the concentration of GHGs in the atmosphere may, in the long run, warm up the earth.

 Once the global warming sets in, it will be difficult to reverse it.
 The effect of global warming may not be uniform everywhere.

 Nevertheless, the adverse effect due to global warming will adversely affect the life supporting system.

 Rise in the sea level due to melting of glaciers and ice-caps and thermal expansion of the sea may inundate large parts of the coastal area and islands, leading to social problems.

 This is another cause for serious concern for the world community.
 Efforts have already been initiated to control the emission of GHGs and to arrest the trend towards global warming.
-Let us hope the world community responds to this challenge and adopts a lifestyle that leaves behind a livable world for the generations to come.

 One of the major concerns of the world today is global warming.
-Let us look at how much the planet has warmed up from the temperature records.

-Temperature data are available from the middle of the 19th century mostly for western Europe.
-The reference period for this study is 1961-90.
-The temperature anomalies for the earlier and later periods are estimated from the average temperature for the period 1961-90.
-The annual average near-surface air temperature of the world is approximately 14°C. The time series show anomalies of annual near surface temperature over land from 1856-2000, relative to the period 1961-90 as normal for the globe.

-An increasing trend in temperature was discernible in the 20th century.
-The greatest warming of the 20th century was during the two periods, 1901-44 and 1977-99.
+.The annual average near-surface air temperature of the world is approximately 14°C. The greatest warming of the 20th century was during the two periods, 1901-44 and 1977-99.

 Over each of these two periods, global temperatures rose by about 0.4°C. In between, there was a slight cooling, which was more marked in the Northern Hemisphere.